Former Head of Technology Transfer Operations at CERN

-Bernard Denis has more than 10 years’ experience in innovation, intellectual property and knowledge transfer.
-He joined the Technology Transfer group of CERN in 2005 as section leader with responsibilities for all technology transfer operational activities.
-In 2007, Bernard was appointed deputy group Leader.
-He is a founding member of the High Energy Physics Technology Transfer Network (HEPTech) regrouping the TT Offices of institutes active in High Energy Physics.
+Bernard joined the Technology Transfer group at CERN in 2005 as section leader with responsibilities for all technology transfer operational activities.
+In 2007, Bernard was appointed deputy group leader.
+He is a founding member of the High Energy Physics Technology Transfer Network (HEPTech), regrouping the TT Offices of institutes active in High Energy Physics.

 In 2012, Bernard was seconded to the European Commission.
 He joined the Intellectual Property and Technology Transfer unit of the Joint Research Centre where he provided expert advice for the IPR strategy of the Galileo Satellite Navigation programme.
-In 2014, he took over the responsibility for the management of the Technology Transfer sector and proposed a new JRC strategy for knowledge transfer approved by the Board of Directors.
+In 2014, he took over the responsibility for the management of the technology transfer sector and proposed a new JRC strategy for knowledge transfer, approved of by the Board of Directors.

-Bernard is now a member of the CERN unit in charge of the relation between CERN and the European institutions with a specific role in relation with EU research and innovation policy.
+Now retired, Bernard was a member of the CERN unit in charge of the relation between CERN and the European institutions with a specific role in relation with EU research and innovation policy.

-Before working in the area of knowledge transfer and innovation, Bernard has been working in various positions at CERN including IT project leader for the development of the SPS and LEP accelerators control systems and deputy group leader of the unit in charge of the outsourcing policy.
+Before working in the area of knowledge transfer and innovation, Bernard was working in various positions at CERN including IT project leader for the development of the SPS and LEP accelerators control systems and deputy group leader of the unit in charge of the outsourcing policy.